influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/sandbox-install.md

 ---

-The [InfluxData Sandbox](https://github.com/influxdata/sandbox) is the quickest way to get a TICK stack up and running and ready for exploration and testing.
+The [InfluxData Sandbox](https://github.com/influxdata/sandbox) is the quickest way to get the TICK stack up and running and ready for exploration and testing.
 It uses [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/overview/)
 to build a containerized, ready-to-use TICK stack preconfigured to capture data from your local machine and the Sandbox's Docker containers.

-The Sandbox is by far the easiest way to build a TICK stack, but it is not recommended for production use.
+The Sandbox is by far the easiest way to build the TICK stack, but it is not recommended for production use.

 ## Requirements